 If a transfer has a refund in any status, we’ll also include that information in the transfers object itself.

-There is a webhook event you can subscribe to that will provide you with relevant reversal updates:
+Subscribe to the following webhook event, which will provide you with relevant reversal updates:

 transfer.updatednotifies you once the reversal status changes to any of the following:

-There are also two webhook events you can subscribe to that will provide you with relevant refund updates:
+Subscribe to the following two webhook events, which will provide you with relevant refund updates:

 refund.creatednotifies you when the refund was successfully created